-As is detailed below, both the SIP and Federal Regulation (Table 3 and CTR, 40 CFR 131.38 (c) Applicability 2(ii) Table 4, respectively) require that equations regarding ten-year flow rate and harmonic mean flows be utilized in granting any mixing zone.
+As is detailed below, both the SIP and Federal Regulation (Table 3 and CTR, 40 CFR 131.38 (c) Applicability 2(ii) Table 4, respectively) require that equations regarding ten year flow rate and harmonic mean flows be utilized in granting any mixing zone.
 SIP Table 3 and CTR Table 4 requires that aquatic life acute criteria be based on 1 Q 10 flows, aquatic life chronic criteria be based on 7 Q 10 flows and human health criteria be based on the harmonic mean flow.
+As is mentioned above, it is proposed by the City's consultants that a flow measurement weir be installed in the creek immediately above the wastewater discharge point.
+Clearly, absent flow measurement the Discharger and the Regional Board cannot know the 1Q10, 7Q10 and harmonic mean stream flows.
 The Regional Board ignores the regulatory requirements of the SIP and Federal Regulations in establishing this mixing zone in an ephemeral stream.
-This is done because for ephemeral streams the low flow conditions go to zero, indicating the legislative intent that mixing zones not be granted for ephemeral streams.
+This is done because for ephemeral streams the low flow conditions go to zero; indicating the legislative intent that mixing zones not be granted for ephemeral streams.